FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/_index.md

 ## Limit the number of failed login attempts

-Transfer CFT provides brute force protection for logging on the <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> UI, REST API, or Web Services when using either the *system* mode or *xfbadm* mode (UNIX and HP NonStop only) authentication.
+Transfer CFT provides brute force protection for logging on the {{< TransferCFT/transfercftname  >}} UI, REST API, or Web Services when using either the *system* mode or *xfbadm* mode (UNIX and HP NonStop only) authentication.
 That is, it limits the number of login failure attempts, where both the user and the password are checked to avoid brute force attacks.

 For other authentication methods, such as PassPort and LDAP, no check is made.
 You must manage that in the Password Policy of those external tools.